sgharms/manager-readme/manager_readme.md

 "brainstorm" or "spitball" or "debate a point," but they should never fail to have a purpose that can be verified as having been met by the end of the meeting.

+Any meeting I set for you will have a meaningful title and an agenda.
+You will never have anxiety about the purpose of a meeting I slate.

 <a name="friday"></a>